openpims/chromium/README.md

 # openPIMS Chrome Extension

 A Chrome extension for openPIMS integration.
+This extension also works in Microsoft Edge.

 ## Description